Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Top 5 Tokyo nightlife recommendations Kitchen Bar Noraya

 Everyone that I have ever brought to Kitchen Bar Noraya has fallen in love with this place.
-It is located just 2-3 minutes walk from Koenji Station.
-Surrounded by izakayas in the area, it is the small wooden restaurant/bar with a welcoming glass door that you can’t miss.
+It is located just two to three minutes walk from Koenji Station.
+Surrounded by izakayas in the area, it is a small wooden restaurant/bar with a welcoming glass door that you can’t miss.

-On top of a wide range of alcohol, Kitchen Bar Noraya serves a range of both Japanese and fusion food options.
+On top of a wide range of alcohol, Kitchen Bar Noraya serves an array of both Japanese and fusion food options.
 The grilled avocado with diced tomato is one of a kind.
-They also have Japanese pizzas, venison curry and a lot more.
+They also have Japanese pizzas, venison curry, and a lot more.

 Bar Tour